-Courting Whale are passionate about motion picture and story telling.
-Any videographer can get great shots, but few can craft a real narrative and we, as forerunners of the cinematic wedding style, specialise in the production of beautifully crafted, high-end wedding films.
+At Courting Whale we are passionate about motion picture and story telling.
+Any good videographer can get great shots, but few can craft a real narrative and we, as forerunners of the cinematic wedding style, specialise in the production of beautifully crafted, high-end wedding films.
 As cinematic innovators we continue to push the boundaries of creative film making in the UK and we are proud to have inspired others to do the same.

 Getting the beautiful shots on the day, whilst managing to be everywhere and nowhere, is only part of what we do.
-The real magic happens during our lengthy post-production process; here we pull out the essence of your day and put together a story with the use of selective audio and hand picked music that maximises the beauty and emotional intensity that only a wedding can bring.
+The real magic happens during our meticulous post-production process; here we pull out the essence of your day and put together a story with the use of selective audio and hand picked music that maximises the beauty and emotional intensity that only a wedding can bring.

 What is a Cinematic Wedding Film?